Altan Khan: Alliance with the Gelug

-Sonam Gyatso publicly announced that he was a reincarnation of the Tibetan Sakya monk Drogön Chögyal Phagpa (1235–1280) who converted Kublai Khan, while Altan Khan was a reincarnation of Kublai Khan (1215–1294), the famous ruler of the Mongol Empire and Emperor of China, and that they had come together again to cooperate in propagating the Buddhist religion.
+Sonam Gyatso publicly announced that he was a reincarnation of the Tibetan Sakya monk Drogön Chögyal Phagpa (1235–1280) who had converted Kublai Khan.
+He also claimed Altan Khan was a reincarnation of Kublai Khan (1215–1294), the famous ruler of the Mongol Empire and Emperor of China, and that they had come together again to cooperate in propagating the Buddhist religion.

-Altan Khan designated Sonam Gyatso as "Dalai" (a translation into Mongolian of the name Gyatso, meaning "ocean").
+Altan Khan designated Sonam Gyatso as "Dalai" (a translation into Mongolian of the name Gyatso, meaning "ocean") in 1578, and in October 1587, as requested by the family of Altan Khan, Gyalwa Sonam Gyatso was promoted to Duǒ Er Zhǐ Chàng (Chinese:朵儿只唱) by the emperor of China, seal of authority and golden sheets were granted.
 As a result, Sonam Gyatso became known as the Dalai Lama which, since then, has been used as a title – frequently translated into English as "Ocean of Wisdom".
 The title was also posthumously given to Gendun Drup and Gendun Gyatso, who were considered Sonam Gyatso's previous incarnations.
 Thus, Sonam Gyatso was recognized as being already the 3rd Dalai Lama.

 Sonam Gyatso never returned to Tibet but remained proselytizing among the Mongols.
 The Tümed Mongols and their allies were brought into the Gelug tradition, which was to become the main spiritual orientation of the Mongols in the ensuing centuries.

 Sonam Gyatso's message was that the time had come for Mongolia to embrace Buddhism, that from that time on there should be no more animal sacrifices, there must be no taking of life, animal or human, military action must be pursued only with purpose and the immolation of women on the funeral pyres of their husbands must be abolished.
 He also secured an edict abolishing the Mongol custom of blood-sacrifices.
 "These and many other such laws were set forth by Gyalwa Sonam Gyatso and were instituted by Altan Khan."

 A massive program of translating Tibetan (and Sanskrit) texts into Mongolian was commenced, with letters written in silver and gold and paid for by the Dalai Lama's Mongolian devotees.
 Within 50 years virtually all Mongols had become Buddhist, with tens of thousands of monks, who were members of the Gelug order, loyal to the Dalai Lama.

 When Sonam Gyatso died in 1588, his incarnation – and thus, the new Dalai Lama – was Altan Khan's great-grandson.

-Military exploits

-Altan Khan led raids into the Ming dynasty in 1529, 1530 and 1542 returning with plunder and livestock.
-In 1550 he crossed the Great Wall and besieged Beijing, setting the suburbs on fire.
-In 1552 Altan Khan gained control of the remains of Karakorum, the old Mongol capital.
-Longqing Emperor, the reigning emperor of Ming dynasty was forced to grant special trading rights to the khanate, after signing a peace treaty with him in 1571, allowing it to trade horses for silks, which further strengthened it economically.
-Altan Khan was also granted the title Prince Shunyi ("prince who conforms to righteousness") from the emperor.

-During his reign he made several successful military campaigns to the west against rebellious Oirats, Kazakhs, and Kyrgyz, bringing them back under his rule.

 Death

-Altan Khan died in 1582, only four years after meeting with the Third Dalai Lama.
+Altan Khan died on 13 January 1582, only eleven years after becoming Shunyi King of Ming China, and only four years after meeting with the Third Dalai Lama.
 He was 74 or 75 years old at the time.